drytoastman/scorekeeperbackend/README.md

 ## Deployment

-For distribution, the intention is to use **docker-compose.yaml** as the base and then use create_deployment.py to create a composition file for use in a deployed system.
-It relies on docker hub for images that are automatically built from github hooks.
+For systems not using the frontend monitor application to control the backend, you can use **docker-compose.yaml** as the basis for your docker-composition file.  scorekeeper.wwscc.org uses a modified version of this file that removes the sync server and uses a different set of environment variables.